JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_pgdfile.rst

    "CPGDFILE", "CHARACTER (LEN=88)", ""
    "NHALO", "INTEGER", "15"

-* CPGDFILE : name of the output Physiographic Data File
+* :code:`CPGDFILE` : name of the output Physiographic Data File

-* NHALO : Size of the halo for parallel distribution
+* :code:`NHALO` : Size of the halo for parallel distribution